swetha0175/FRAS/README.md

 - RAM: 16 GB or higher

 ### Software Requirements
-- Python 3.9
+- Python 3.9  (3.10 - 3.12 not recommended since some version are not compatible with face_recognition library)
-- PyCharm IDE
+- PyCharm IDE (Any version)
-- MySQL Server & MySQL Workbench
+- MySQL Server & MySQL Workbench (Any version)

 ### Python Library Requirements
 Make sure the following libraries are installed within PyCharm: